BernardoBarcia/reifenmodell/README.md

+# Reifenmodell

+This project contains a server side app.

-# reifenmodell
+# ReifenmodellApp

-This project contains a server side app and a client side app.
+This project contains a client side app.